 There’s nothing quite like the Pull.
-One of the longest-running college traditions in the country, the three-hour tug-of-war is going into its 119th season.
+One of the longest-running college traditions in the country, the three-hour tug-of-war has been active for more than 120 years.

-In a Hope College tradition that began in 1898, freshman and sophomore teams face one another across the water on a crisp fall day, tethered together by a rope that each intends to claim.
+In a Hope College tradition that began in 1898, freshman and sophomore teams face one another on a crisp fall day, tethered together by a rope that each intends to claim.
 Three weeks of practice in the month of September lead the teams to Pull day.
-Each team has a total of 36 members: 18 “pullers” on the rope, and 18 “moralers” who relay directions and help keep the pullers focused.
+Each team has a up to 18 “pullers” on the rope and an equivalent number of “moralers” who relay directions and help keep the pullers focused.

 “Come out and see the tug-of-war between the Sophomores and the A’s and Freshmen.”